modular-bitfield/modular-bitfield/docs/bitfield_specifier.md

-Derive macro for Rust `enums` to implement `Specifier` trait.

-This allows such an enum to be used as a field of a `#[bitfield]` struct.
-The annotated enum must not have any variants with associated data and by default must have a number of variants that is equal to the power of 2.

-If a user wants to circumvent the latter restriction they can add `#[bits = N]` below the `#[derive(Specifier)]` line in order to signal to the code generation that the enum may have a relaxed number of variants.
+Derive macro generating an impl of the trait [`Specifier`].

+This macro can be used on all unit enums and structs annotated with `#[bitfield]`.
+The enum or struct can be up to 128 bits in size; anything larger will cause a compilation error.

+# Options

+* `#[bits = N]`: Explicitly specifies the number of bits used by a unit enum.
+  This attribute is required when an enum does not have a power-of-two number of variants, but can be used for extra validation no matter what.

-# Example
+# Examples

-## Example: Basic Usage
+## Basic usage

-In the following we define a `MaybeWeekday` enum that lists all weekdays as well as an invalid day so that we have a power-of-two number of variants.
+In this example, an extra variant (`Invalid`) is required because otherwise the enum would not contain a power-of-two number of variants.
+The power-of-two requirement ensures conversion from raw bits is infallible.

 ```
 use modular_bitfield::prelude::*;

 #[derive(Specifier)]
 pub enum Weekday {
-    Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday, None
+    Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday, Invalid
 }
 ```

-## Example: `#[bits = N]`
+## Using `#[bits = N]`

-If we want to get rid of the `None` variant we need to add `#[bits = 3]`:
+To eliminate the power-of-two requirement, add the `#[bits]` attribute:

 ```
 # use modular_bitfield::prelude::*;